Saturday, December 22, 2012

 Yes, I do have a rigger or signature brush and a few sables.
 If the painting has dried so much that I can't scrape my signature in with the end of the brush handle, I'll use a rigger to paint my signature.
 If I'm in the studio using glazes, I'll use the sables, which won't damage possibly soft paint layers.
 I don't carry either of these into the field, though.

-online Udemy course, I have a video lesson on how I handle my brush.
+By the way, in my online Udemy course, I have a video lesson on how I handle my brush.
 I should also mention that you get the full Udemy course as part of my upcoming Artist's Network University online course, which starts January 8.
 This is a four-week course in which you get weekly assignments plus personal critiques from me.
+Click here for the Artists Network University course.